 FERPA affords students certain rights with respect to their “education records” as that term is defined in the law.
 These rights include the following:

-Students wishing to exercise their rights to inspect and review their education records should submit a written request to the Registrar and Associate Dean of Academic Affairs.
-The Curtis official will make arrangement for access and notify the student of the time and place where the records may be inspected.
+Students wishing to exercise their rights to inspect and review their education records should submit a written request to both the registrar and the director of assessment and accreditation.
+The registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.

-The student should write to the registrar and associate dean of academic affairs and identify the part of the record the student wants changed and specify why the student believes the record is inaccurate or misleading.
-If the record custodian denies the request to amend the record, the student will be notified of the decision and advised of his or her right to a formal hearing.
+The student should write to both the registrar and the director of assessment and accreditation, identify the part of the record the student wants changed, and specify why the student believes the record is inaccurate or misleading.
+If the record custodians deny the request to amend the record, the student will be notified of the decision and advised of his or her right to a formal hearing.